-Hanna hammering South Texas, hit hard by coronavirus, with flooding rains
+Hanna hammers South Texas, hit hard by coronavirus, with flooding rains

 The hyperactive start to the 2020 Atlantic hurricane season looks to continue, with another tropical system already beginning to come together a thousand miles west of the African coast.
 The National Hurricane Center has estimated a 90 percent chance that the system will develop into a tropical depression — the precursor to a tropical storm — in the coming five days.

-[The Atlantic hurricane season is off to a record fast start and is likely to get worse]

 When Gonzalo briefly flared up and drifted west last week, its shower and thunderstorm activity helped impart greater moisture to the upper atmosphere.
-That will prevent dry air from choking off the upcoming system as it tries to develop, paving the way for it to move west and intensify.
-Data suggests the system could be one to watch for the Lesser Antilles, Bahamas, and, perhaps, the southeastern United States — but confidence is extremely low considering no storm has yet formed.
+That will prevent dry air from choking off the coming system as it tries to develop, paving the way for it to move west and intensify.
+Data suggest the system could be one to watch for the Lesser Antilles, Bahamas, and, perhaps, the Southeastern United States — but confidence is extremely low considering no storm has yet formed.

 Gonzalo, meanwhile, collapsed before reaching the Leeward Islands.